LoganHyslop/LoganHyslop.github.io/_pages/cv.md

 Talks
 ======
+ * 01/19/2024:  I gave the introduction and overview talk for the [UCLA participating algebraic topology seminar](/Winter24AT/).
+ * 01/10/2024: I gave the introduction and overview talk for the [UCLA participating algebra seminar](https://www.math.ucla.edu/~jas/seminars/motivic-cohomology-W24/index.html).
  * 12/13/2023: To close out our [participating algebraic topology seminar](/Fall2023AT/), I spoke about how one can use techniques from [Burklund-Pstragowski](https://arxiv.org/pdf/2305.08231.pdf) to determine the E_2 page of a Z-based Adams spectral sequence.
  * 11/29/2023: In UCLA's participating algebra seminar, I [spoke](https://www.youtube.com/watch?v=JoVjkdEtf8M) about perverse sheaves.
  * 10/13/2023: I talked about the Chekanov-Eliashberg DGA of Legendrian knots in the [UCLA participating topology seminar](https://www.romakrut.com/lch-seminar).